jeroenev/flask-meross/README.md

 # flask-meross
-Extremely basic app to talk to meross using requests coming into a flask app
+Basic WebAPI built with Python and Flask to talk to meross using requests coming into a flask app

 ## usage
 This simple app is used to allow a rest-api connection to enable or disable Meross smart plugs.